microsoft/typechat.net/README.md

 ```

 ## OpenAIConfig
 TypeChat accesses language models using the [LanguageModel](./src/typechat.sk/LanguageModel.cs) class.
-The OpenAIConfig class provides settings used to initialize it.
+The OpenAIConfig class provides the configuration it needs.

-You can initialize OpenAIConfig via your application's configuration system (see examples for how) or via environment variables.
+You can initialize OpenAIConfig via your application's configuration system (see examples for how) or from environment variables.

 See [OpenAIConfig.cs](./src/typechat.sk/OpenAIConfig.cs) for a list full list of :
   * Configurable properties